GoogleForCreators/web-stories-wp/readme.txt

 **Release Date:** December 7, 2021.

-* Fixes an issue with the editor crashing due to an unexpected data format.
+* Fixes a rare issue with crashing and failing to load particular stories.
 * Fixes an issue with mangled Unicode characters.
 * Fixes an issue with styling differences between the editor and the preview.